Detecting positive correlations in a multivariate sample: Introduction

-As mentioned before, the literature on {\sl sparse} covariance estimation and on graphical model estimation has become quite extensive.
+As mentioned before, the literature on \textsl{sparse} covariance estimation has become quite extensive.
 In spite of this surge of interest in sparse high-dimensional models, not much has been done in terms of detection of correlations.
-We note the work of~\cite{MR2604699}, who consider the task of testing a given dependency structure.
+We note the work of Verzelen and Villers \cite{MR2604699}, who consider the task of testing a given dependency structure.
 Our objective here is admittedly more modest and a more closely related is our own paper \cite{ArBuLu11}, which focuses entirely on the case where the sample size is equal to one (i.e., $m = 1$).
 Our results here are seen to extend those in the one-sample case, with the regimes now partitioned according to the sample size.
-While the case where $\rho \to 1$ showed to be of interest in the case where $m=1$, we are concerned here with the situation where $\rho \in (0,1)$ is either fixed or tends to zero.

-Note that our work is different from~\cite{ingster} where the task is the detection of a submatrix with higher per-coordinate mean in a large matrix with i.i.d.~Gaussian entries, which is more closely related to the literature on the detection of sparse nonzero entries in the mean of a random vector.
-Our work has parallels with that literature which, for the clique model, focuses on the ``detection-of-means'' problem (see \cite{JinPhD,Ingster99,baraud,dj04,hj09,maze,combin}) defined as follows : Under the null, the vectors $X_t$ are i.i.d.~standard normal, while under the alternative, there is a subset $S \subset \{1, \hdots, n\}$ in some class $\cC$ of interest such that, $X_t$ are i.i.d.~normal with mean $(\mu_1, \dots, \mu_n)^T$ and identity covariance, where $\mu_i \ge \mu$ for $i \in S$ and $\mu_i=0$ for $i \not\in S$.
-Thus $\mu > 0$ is the minimum (per-coordinate) signal amplitude.
+Note that our work is different from Butucea and Ingster \cite {ingster} where the task is the detection of a submatrix with higher per-coordinate mean in a large matrix with i.i.d.
+Gaussian entries, which is more closely related to the literature on the detection of sparse nonzero entries in the mean of a random vector.
+Our work has parallels with that literature which, for the clique model, focuses on the ``detection-of-means'' problem (see Jin \cite{JinPhD}, Ingster \cite{Ingster99}, Baraud \cite{baraud}, Donoho and Jin \cite{dj04}, Hall and Jin \cite{hj09}, Arias-Castro, Cand{\`e}s, Helgason and Zeitouni \cite{maze}, Addario-Berry, Broutin, Devroye and Lugosi \cite{combin}) defined as follows: Under the null hypothesis, the vectors $X_t$ are i.i.d. standard normal, while under the alternative hypothesis, there is a subset $S \subset\{1, \ldots, n\}$ in some class $\cC$ of interest such that the $X_t$ are i.i.d. normal with mean $(\mu_1, \dots, \mu_n)^T$ and identity covariance, where $\mu_i \ge\mu$ for $i \in S$ and $\mu_i=0$ for $i \notin S$.
+Thus, $\mu> 0$ is the minimum (per-coordinate) signal amplitude.
 Of course, one immediately reduces by sufficiency to the case $m=1$ by averaging over the sample.
 This explains why the literature focuses on the case $m=1$.
-The connection between the detection-of-means problem with the correlation detection problem studied here was detailed (for $m=1$) in our previous paper \citep{ArBuLu11}, where $\rho$ was found to correspond to $\mu^2$.
-The connection is based on the following simple representation result for equi-correlated normal random variables.
+The connection between the detection-of-means problem with the correlation detection problem studied here was detailed (for $m=1$) in our previous paper \cite{ArBuLu11}, where $\rho$ was found to correspond to $\mu^2$.
+The connection is based on the following simple representation of equi-correlated normal random variables.